MikeData/bau_FDI-Assets/README.md

 Note: DO NOT use a filename with a space in it.
 If you get one just take the space out before running these scripts.

 3.)
-Save, exit and double click the file to extract and transform the data.
+Save, exit and double click the batch file to extract and transform the data.

 ## Optional Processing